1. About co-codamol for adults

 All 3 strengths contain 500mg of paracetamol – the same as in a standard paracetamol tablet or capsule.

 The strength of co-codamol appears as 2 numbers on the packet.
-For example, the strength may be written as 8/500.
-This means it contains 8mg of codeine and 500mg of paracetamol.
+For example, 8/500 means each tablet or capsule contains 8mg of codeine and 500mg of paracetamol.

-- teenagers aged 16 years to 18 years is 1 or 2 tablets (of any strength) up to 4 times in 24 hours.
-Always leave at least 6 hours between doses.
+Adults and young people aged 16 years and older can take 1 or 2 tablets (of any strength) up to 4 times in 24 hours.
+Always leave at least 4 to 6 hours between doses.
 The maximum dose is 8 co-codamol tablets in 24 hours.

-The maximum dose of co-codamol for an adult aged 16 years and over is 8 tablets in 24 hours.
+The maximum dose of co-codamol for adults and young people aged 16 years and over is 8 tablets in 24 hours.

 How long to take it for